Updated: November 22, 2023

 A person possessing a residence permit in Portugal or a Portuguese citizen is entitled to have their immediate family members join them in the country.
 This includes the spouse or life partner (referred to as “common law spouse”), dependent children, parents, or siblings of either spouse.

 You can acquire Portuguese citizenship through marriage with a Portuguese citizen after three years of marriage or three years of cohabitation.
 For this, the applicant must provide the required documents that prove they have an adequate connection to the Portuguese community.
 However, there is no requirement for a prior period of residence in Portugal.

 Non-EU/EEA international students will need to apply for a Portuguese residence permit that is valid for one year.
 This is, in essence, a student visa.
 After this, the resident permit can be renewed for up to five years at an AIMA office.

 There are several reasons why expats from across the world are moving to Portugal, whether it’s the high quality of life, pristine landscapes, bustling cities, or access to top-quality healthcare and education opportunities.
 Portugal is also one of the most affordable countries in Western Europe.
 However, if you have been living in Portugal for five years, you can apply for permanent residency and citizenship.
 Below, we delve into some of the benefits.

 Portuguese permanent residents and Portuguese citizens can:

-- Participate in full Portuguese employment or self-employment (without the need for a work permit)
+- Participate in full Portuguese employment or self-employment (without the need for a work visa or work permit)